Solving the homeopathic case: What symptoms do we pick? When do we repertorize and when do we not?

 Notice he doesn’t say, “Add up all the symptoms in the case and find a remedy that matches them.”
 He says it is the “characteristic” symptoms that must match a remedy!
 So guess what?
 We have to find out what a characteristic symptom is!
 So here we go:

-- MENTALS / EMOTIONALS We all know how important they are, I don’t have to tell you.
+9. MENTALS / EMOTIONALS We all know how important they are, I don’t have to tell you.
 BUT!
 They have to be peculiar!
 If they make sense, they’re not symptoms!
 If I say, “I hurt my knee and now I’m depressed,” is that a symptom?
 We’d all be depressed if that happened to us!
-And another thing, you really have to use your powers of discernment when a patient is talking to you.
+And another thing you have to do is use your powers of discernment when a patient is talking to you.
 He might say, “I don’t want any company, I want to be alone.”
-That sounds like a really good symptom, doesn’t it?
-“Company aggravates” or “aversion to company”.
+That sounds like a really good symptom!
 But is that really true?
 Find out!
 In the vertigo case we mentioned, the patient was aggravated by the company that was THERE–namely, her kids!!!!
-That’s why she wanted to be alone, because her kids were not helpful!
+That’s why she wanted to be alone!
 So what seemed like a great symptom was actually not a symptom at all!
 Kids aren’t going to take care of you, they expect YOU to take care of them, even when you’re sick!

 The Hierarchy Of Symptoms